ignite/gnovm/readme.md

 > [!WARNING]
 > This module is still in its alpha phase.
 Expect bugs and breaking changes.
 > Please report any issues you encounter.
-> Additionally, we currently rely on a fork of the GnoVM containing only this PR: https://github.com/gnolang/gno/pull/4852.
+> Additionally, we currently rely on a small fork of the GnoVM containing only this PR: https://github.com/gnolang/gno/pull/4852: https://github.com/allinbits/gno/tree/denom-fix.

 ## Installation